sounden/phinstagram/README.md

-# Phinstagram – the snippet
+# Phinstagram – Instagram Scrape / Proxy / API

-A simple PHP snippet to get the last instagram images by a username i.e. [instagram.com/sounden](http://instagram.com/sounden)
+A simple PHP snippet to get the last instagram images by a username i.e. [instagram.com/sounden](http://instagram.com/sounden) on your own webpage.

 # Why did I create Phinstagram?

-Well I wanted to get the last images from [Instagr.am](http://instagr.am) without connecting my account to third party apps.
+Well I wanted to get the last images from my [Instagr.am](http://instagr.am) account without connecting it to third party apps.
-I could not find any public RSS or JSON feeds, so I did this simple scrape script
+I could not find any public RSS or JSON feeds, so I did this simple PHP scrape/proxy/ script that will act like a API scraping instagrams own site.

 # Installation